Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/ESP32 PlatformIO.rst

             isobus::NAME TestDeviceNAME(0);

             //!
-Make sure you change these for your device!!!!
-            TestDeviceNAME.set_arbitrary_address_capable(true);
+Consider customizing some of these fields, like the function code, to be representative of your device TestDeviceNAME.set_arbitrary_address_capable(true);
             TestDeviceNAME.set_industry_group(1);
             TestDeviceNAME.set_device_class(0);